JaybunJbn/Dashboard-Power-BI/README.md

 ---

 ## Notes
-- Built entirely by me (Jay) to improve visibility and reduce manual reporting tasks for the business intelligence team.
+- Built entirely by me to improve visibility and reduce manual reporting tasks for the business intelligence team.
 - Designed to scale as new brands and data sources are onboarded.